A Rose For a Journalist (Or How I Wish I Took More Spanish in High School)

-While slowing it down made his words mostly comprehendible, it also had an unintended side-effect: dropping the pitch of his voice like a lean fueled, Texas hip-hop track.
+While slowing it down made the source’s words mostly comprehendible, it also had an unintended side-effect: dropping the pitch of his voice like a lean fueled, Texas hip-hop track.

-That and every-time she missed something - even with the slower speed, this happened often - and we had to rewind the track, a digital, vinyl scratch would screech, as if Dj Khaled were on the beat.
+That and every-time she missed a line — even with the slower speed, this happened often — and we had to rewind the track, a digital, vinyl scratch would screech, as if Dj Khaled were on the beat.

 Sounds cool when you are remixing a Drake song — not so cool for our purposes.
 The fact that she went through that cacophony for me was pretty touching.

 Some want their partners to make dinner for them, and some want flowers.
 Others want to be serenaded by guitar and to be taken on extravagant, tropical get-aways.

 But you know you are a journalist when you are romanced by an interview transcription.

 If you liked what you read, check out my last post about finding a Piso in Madrid!